 "Have you not learned not to feed a Malfoy's ego?"

 Priscus smiled at hearing Lucius' voice and Draco and Pansy turned to see Lucius walking down dressed in silver and black robes, his hair straight and his cane as usual by his side.

 "I find it difficult to open my mouth without feeding your ego, Lucius dear," Priscus said with a scoff.
 "You enjoy manipulating my words far too much."

-Lucius wound his arms around Priscus and gave him a deep kiss.
-The raven-haired man gently grasped the robes with one hand while cradling the blonde head with his other, leaning into the kiss with a happy sigh.
-They seemed to have known each other for many years.
+Lucius gave him a deep kiss.
+The raven-haired man gently grasped the robes with one hand while cradling the blond head with his other, leaning into the kiss with a happy sigh.
+They seemed to have known each other for longer than Lucius had said.
 Priscus seemed to know all the places that would relax Lucius, Draco noted.
 The man was observant.

 As they separated Priscus smiled and stroke Lucius' side in a comforting manner.